-The timeline of events leading up to this most recent update to the College mission began in 2009:
+The timeline of events leading up to this most recent update to the College Mission began in 2009:

-- 2009 VCCCD Board of Trustees approves Moorpark College mission statement (February 2009) - 2010 College reviews and validates its mission statement (Fall Fling 2010) - 2011 College reviews and validates its mission statement (Fall Fling 2011) - 2012 College reviews and validates its vision statement (Fall Fling 2012) - 2013 College identifies the need to review, and if needed, updates the Moorpark College mission statement (Fall Fling 2013); A Mission Review Task Force is assigned to review and update the mission statement (Fall Fling 2013) - 2014 Mission Review Task Force updates mission statement with potential changes (Fall Fling 2014); Board of Trustees begins District mission statement review and update; College mission statement update placed on hold, awaiting District mission approval.
-Community Advisory Committee provides input to District and College proposed missions. - 2015 Updated District mission statement approved (July 2015); Mission Review Task Force reviews and recommends updated College mission statement; College reviews and approves updated College mission statement (Fall Fling, October 16, 2015); Board of Trustees approves Moorpark College mission statement (December 8, 2015)
+- 2009 VCCCD Board of Trustees approves Moorpark College Mission Statement (February 2009) - 2010 College reviews and validates its Mission Statement (Fall Fling 2010) - 2011 College reviews and validates its Mission Statement (Fall Fling 2011) - 2012 College reviews and validates its Vision Statement (Fall Fling 2012) - 2013 College identifies the need to review, and if needed, update the Moorpark College Mission Statement (Fall Fling 2013); A Mission Review Task Force is assigned to review and update the Mission Statement (Fall Fling 2013) - 2014 Mission Review Task Force updates Mission Statement with potential changes (Fall Fling 2014); Board of Trustees begins District Mission Statement review and update; College Mission Statement update placed on hold, awaiting District Mission approval Community Advisory Committee provides input to District and College proposed missions. - 2015 Updated District Mission Statement approved (July 2015); Mission Review Task Force reviews and recommends updated College Mission Statement; College reviews and approves updated College Mission Statement (Fall Fling, October 16, 2015); Board of Trustees approves Moorpark College Mission Statement (December 8, 2015)

-The annual strategic planning meeting (also known as the "Fall Fling") is the College's primary venue to review and discuss the mission statement.
-The annual strategic planning meeting is attended by faculty, staff, students, and administrators, thereby incorporating the feedback of all stakeholders.
+The annual strategic planning meeting (the Fall Fling) is the College's primary venue to review and discuss the mission statement.
+The Fall Fling is attended by faculty, staff, students, and administrators, thereby incorporating the feedback of all stakeholders.
 This College community discusses how the mission, vision, and strategic goals will guide institutional planning in the coming year.
 Through this discussion the campus community provides input as to the needs of the College while being reminded of the values and goals that guide the institution.